nir-levy/Skeleton-Project_2021/01 Mobile App/README.md

 * Achieve the two counters (and buttons) using a list of models in your view model and a [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/creating).

 ![screen shot](./ScreenShot.PNG)

+SG: What's the difference between "Basic" and "Advanced"?